dannystewart/dsbin/README.md

 - **pyenversioner**: Updates .python-version files recursively.
 - **scriptdep**: Analyze dependencies and imports across scripts to help separate concerns.
 - **tagreplace**: Replace an existing Git tag with a new tag name and description.
+- **updatedeps**: Package management utility for working with multiple Poetry projects.

 ## License
 This project is licensed under the LGPL-3.0 License.
 See the [LICENSE](https://github.com/dannystewart/dsbin/blob/main/LICENSE) file for details.